Machine data acquisition vs. operating data acquisition

 Machine Data Collection (MDC)

-Machine data collection specifically refers to the collection and analysis of data generated directly by machines and equipment during the production process.
+Machine data collection specifically refers to the collection and analysis of data generated directly from machines and equipment during the production process.
 This type of data collection is technically oriented and aims to monitor the condition and efficiency of machines.

-Main Functions of MDC:
+Main functions of MDC:

-• Condition Monitoring: Monitoring the operating conditions of machines to detect wear or potential failures early.
+• Condition monitoring: Monitoring the operating conditions of machines to detect wear or potential failures early.

-• Quality Assurance: Automatic control of product quality by monitoring machine settings and processes.
+• Quality assurance: Automatic control of product quality by monitoring machine settings and processes.

 Operational Data Collection (ODC)

-Main Functions of ODC:
+Main functions of ODC:

 Comparison and Integration